How Do Privacy Rules for Buyer Data & Inspections on the Gold Coast Work While Selling a Property?

 - Be stored securely (e.g., not left visible at the front door)

-- Not be shared with other buyers or vendors
+- Not to be shared with other buyers or vendors

 If your home has CCTV, smart doorbells, or internal cameras, you must disclose their presence to buyers or turn them off during inspections.